AlexQian97/RoboND-DeepLearning-Project/write up.md

 There are a few techniques used in the network
 ### Encoder
-The encoder layers are used for identifying useful information from the input images.
+The encoder layers are used for extracting features from the input images.
 More layers will help the network learn higher level features.
+The separable covolutional layer is used, which reduces the number of parameters needed, thus increasing efficiency for the network.

 ### 1x1 convolution
+In normal convolutional neural networks, the last layer is a fully connected layer, which flatten the input into a 2-dimensional tensor.
+Such operation would lose the spatial information.

-The 1x1 convolution layer is used when we want to flatten a convolution layer without loss of spatial information.
+As a result, the 1x1 convolution layer is used when we want to reduce the dimensionality without loss of spatial information.
-In other words, it does not change the dimension of the input tensor but just add more weights which can be trained.
+In other words, it is a cheap way to make the network deeper, without too much cost of computation.
+In addition, the input image can be of any dimension because of this layer.

 This layer is used after normal convolution operations.

 ### Decoder
 The decoder layers are used to upscale the output of the encoder layers to have a image of the same size as the original image.
 Therefore, prediction of each pixel in the original image can be obtained.
+However, when we decode the output of the image back to the original image size, some information is potentially lost.
+To retain the information, skip connections are used.

 ### Skip connections
 The skip connections allow the network use information from different resolution scales.

-### Final convolution layer
-The last convolution layer of the model is used to make the classification nof each pixel using the softmax activation function.
+As a result, the network can make more precise segmentation decision.

 The model finally be used is shown here.
 ```python